-Southlands Christian High School’s instructional program is college preparatory and designed with rigorous academic standards and expectations in order to prepare students for study at the best universities.
+Southlands Christian High School’s instructional program is college preparatory and designed with rigorous academic standards and expectations in order to prepare students for admission at the best universities.
 Courses at Southlands Christian High School are University of California approved and part of the a-g course list.

 Courses are divided into the following designations: